ibm-cloud-docs/apps/secapps.md

   #### Client certificate truststore

-  The client certificate truststore is a file that includes the client certificates for the users who you want to allow access to your application.
-If you enable the option to request a client certificate, upload a client certificate truststore file.
+  The client certificate truststore includes the client certificates for the users who you want to allow access to your application.
+Upload a client certificate truststore file to enable the option to request a client certificate.

    The following types of certificates are supported in {{site.data.keyword.Bluemix_notm}}: